Mary Jane Kelly: East End

 In 1885, Kelly briefly resided with a Mrs. Buki in lodgings near the London Docks North Quay.
 In the brief period of time she lodged with Buki, the two are known to have visited the home of a French lady living in Knightsbridge to demand the return of a box of expensive dresses belonging to Kelly.
 This information suggests Kelly's descent into East End life was markedly rapid and may have been influenced by her efforts to avoid retribution from a procurer.
 It is also believed to be at this stage in her life when Kelly began drinking heavily.

 After leaving Buki's residence, Kelly lodged with a Mrs. Carthy in Breezer's Hill, Ratcliffe Highway.
 According to Carthy, Kelly lived at her residence between 1885 and 1886, before leaving to live with a builder whom Carthy thought would have married Kelly.
-Gravitating toward the poorer areas of the East End, Kelly reportedly lived with a man named Morganstone near the Commercial Gas Works in Stepney and later with a mason's plasterer named Joseph Flemming.
+Gravitating toward the poorer areas of the East End, Kelly reportedly lived with a man named Morganstone near the Commercial Gas Works in Stepney, and later with a mason's plasterer named Joseph Flemming.

 Acquaintance with Joseph Barnett

 By 1886, Kelly was residing at Cooley's Lodging House in Thrawl Street, Spitalfields.
 On 8 April 1887, she became acquainted with 28-year-old Joseph Barnett, whom she first encountered on Commercial Street.
-Barnett—who worked as a fish porter at Billingsgate Market—took Kelly for a drink before arranging to meet her the following day.
+Barnett – worked as a fish porter at Billingsgate Market – took Kelly for a drink before arranging to meet her the following day.

 Relationship and lodgings

 The two agreed to live together upon their second meeting on 9 April.
 Initially, Barnett and Kelly lodged in George Street, close to Commercial Street.
 They later took lodgings in Little Paternoster Row, but were soon evicted for non-payment of rent and drunk and disorderly conduct.
-They later took lodgings in Brick Lane, before relocating to Miller's Court, off Dorset Street, in either February or March 1888.
+They then lodged in Brick Lane before relocating to Miller's Court, off Dorset Street, in either February or March 1888.

 13 Miller's Court

 In early 1888, Kelly and Barnett moved into 13 Miller's Court, a small, sparsely furnished single room at the back of 26 Dorset Street, Spitalfields.
 This room had once been the back parlour of 26 Dorset Street and was partitioned by a wooden wall.
-The weekly rent for this room was 4s 6d.
+The weekly rent was 4s 6d.